 The NIST framework does a good job explaining how a business can accomplish its identifying process by dividing it into six categories that need to be addressed as part of robust identification.
 These six categories can broadly be interpreted as “outcomes” that you are trying to achieve within security identification.

-The six categories include:
+The six categories of the NIST framework include:

 - Assets Management→ Organizational devices, data systems, applications, servers, and personnel are identified and prioritized.
 Assets that need to be identified and prioritized include both internal and external third party devices, data, applications, servers, and personnel.